samanalyst/Eigen-vector-finder/README.md

+# Eigen Vector Finder

-# EigenVector and Values,The Dynamic Duo to pay attention, if you are into AI ML and Analytics
+## EigenVector and Values,The Dynamic Duo to pay attention, if you are into AI ML and Analytics

 When getting started with linear algebra, eigenvectors and eigenvalues remain shrouded in mystique for the uninitiated.
 While their behaviors govern the inner workings of matrix transformations, comprehending these concepts requires delving beneath surface explanations.
 However, a rigorous elucidation brings their mathematical elegance to light.